 Children with fevers usually breathe faster, have an elevated heart rate and experience cold sweats.
 They also may be lethargic.

 “If your baby’s breathing fast or you’re holding them and you feel their heart pounding or they’re sweating, take a temperature, because that might be the first sign that they actually have a fever,” Dr. Bristol says.

 Treating a Fever

 Because a fever usually signals that your child has an infection, you can’t treat the infection itself, but you can use a fever reducer to help your child feel better.
 Give children younger than 6 months an infant acetaminophen, such as Tylenol.
 Older babies and children can take children’s ibuprofen, such as Motrin or Advil.
+Ask your doctor about the right dose for your child.
 Do not give children under 16 aspirin because it can cause Reye’s syndrome, a potentially fatal liver condition.

 While some parents alternate doses of acetaminophen and ibuprofen, Dr. Bristol does not recommend it.